 Serious accidents on the water are made even more dangerous when folks aren’t wearing a personal flotation device (PFDs).
 As Texas Parks & Wildlife Boating Education Manager Kimberly Sorenson pointed out, “Drowning is the highest reported cause of death in boating fatalities,” most often because victims were not wearing a life jacket.

-How Can We Avoid Jet Ski Accidents?
+How Can I Avoid Jet Ski Accidents?

 Wearing life jackets and following other boating and swimming safety tips for Texas lake-goers goes a long way towards preventing jet ski accidents and injuries.
 As Cody Jones, the Assistant Commander for Marine Enforcement at Texas Parks & Wildlife, said, “Most of the deaths and serious injuries that occurred in Texas waters last year were preventable by following a few simple, important steps – including using the safety ignition cut-off switch (ECOS) and wearing life jackets.”